Download Free Memo For Spring Book in PDF and EPUB Free Download. You can read online Memo For Spring and write the review.

 During her career Liz Lochhead has been described variously as a poet, feminist playwright, translator and broadcaster but has said that 'when somebody asks me what I do I usually say writer.
 The most precious thing to me is to be a poet.
 If I were a playwright, I'd like to be a poet in the theatre.'
 Liz Lochhead has a large and devoted audience and delights audiences where she goes.

+The celebrated Scottish poet brings together nearly 20 years of work in this anthology— “a rare thing: a book of poems which sparkles” (Scotsman, UK).
 Liz Lochhead has built an impressive reputation as poet, playwright and performer attracting a large and admiring public.
-Dreaming Frankenstein and Collected Poems stands as a monument to her early work: four collections Memo for Spring (1972), Islands (1978) and Grimm Sisters (1981) and the title volume together provide a complete record of her poetry from 1967 to 1984.
-In Dreaming Frankenstein human relationships, especially as seen from a woman's point of view, are central.
-Attraction, pain, acceptance, loss, triumphs and deceptions all are made immediate through her imagery and acute powers of observation and through her flair as a storyteller.
+She gained worldwide acclaim as the Scots Makar—or Scotland’s National Poet—from 2011 to 2016, and before that served for six years as Poet Laureate of Glasgow.
+Dreaming Frankenstein and Collected Poems stands as a monument to her early work.
+The title volume combined with four other collections—Memo for Spring (1972), Islands (1978) and Grimm Sisters (1981)—provides a complete record of her poetry from 1967 to 1984.
+In Dreaming Frankenstein, human relationships are explored in all their depth and complexity.
+Attraction, pain, acceptance, loss, triumphs and deceptions all are made immediate through her imagery, acute powers of observation, and flair as a storyteller.

 "David Sarac is a handler at the Intelligence Unit of the Stockholm Police Force, identifying, recruiting, and wrangling anyone who can support the police in their battle against organized crime.
 And David is very good at what he does: manipulation, bribes, and threats--anything goes, so long as he delivers.
 Other agents can do nothing but watch jealously as his top-secret, high-level informant, Janus, rockets David to success.
 But after David suffers a stroke during a high-speed car chase, crashing violently into the wall of a tunnel, he wakes up in a hospital with no memory at all of Janus or the past two years of his life.
 David only knows that he has to reconnect with Janus to protect himself and his informants before outside forces bring the whole network crashing down.
 Fortunately, he has his supportive friends and colleagues to help him rebuild his life ... or does he?"--